MrStobbart/git-branch-commit-msg-hook/README.md

 If the branch name should be ignored for a commit, start the commit message with **`no-hook`** or **`no`** **followed by a space**.
 Don't forget to then add the branch tag and issue id manually. (`no-hook [branchTag] #[branchId]: [commitMessage]`)

+Merge commits are also ignored by this hook, when they start with `Merge ` (remember the space).

 Example: (commit message)`no bugfix #192: Fixed logging` -> (creates commit message)`bugfix #192: Fixed logging`